In this post I’ll show you how to find the best shower niche size for your shower remodel project.

 13-3/4″ x 13-3/4″ x 3-5/8″

 EZ-Niche – Has no tile bonding fleece like the Durock niche.
 The manufacturer says you can bond tiles to its surface with modified thin set mortar.
-I am sceptical about this – polymer modified thin set mortar has a hard time sticking to plastics.
-Has no shelf options with this niche as far as I know.
+I am skeptical about this – polymer modified thin set mortar has a hard time sticking to plastics.
+There are no shelf options with this niche as far as I know.

 7″ x 8″ x 3-5/8″